Ocawesome101/oc-pipelines/README.md

 #### `file`
 Like `dir`, but outputs the contents of a file.

+#### `inetget`
+Has two modes of operation:
+1) Reads a list of URLs from its inputs and processes them in order.
+Each data block is preceded by a `{"url", number, string, table}` and succeeded by a `{"done"}`.
+2) Reads data from one single URL, provided as an argument; the output of this mode has no additional metadata and is only the resulting text content.

 #### `lines`
 Splits each input message it receives into individual lines, and outputs the result.